Achaimaa/KNIME_Temp/README.md

 - Missing values were handled before any calculations.
 - The maximum year found in the data: **2015**
 ## Handling Missing Values
-Null values in the city-level temperature dataset were handled by applying forward filling using "Missing Value"  Fill with mean in KNIME.
+Missing values in the city dataset were handled using KNIME’s Missing Value node with the “Fill with Mean” strategy — ensuring reliable aggregation and analysis.

 ##  Task Breakdown